Skip to main content

 • Patch (1.0.x) โ€” bug fixes only, no surface changes.

-If you're scripting against marmalade-tts today, expect the surfaces documented in this README to be stable.
-Anything not documented here (help-text wording, init wizard formatting, internal subprocess invocation, daemon socket protocol) may evolve without notice.
+If you're scripting against marmalade-tts, the surfaces documented in this README are what's covered by the lock.
+Anything not documented here (help-text wording, --list* output formatting, init wizard prompts, internal subprocess invocation, daemon socket protocol) is not part of the contract and may evolve in any release.

 Roadmap